ingritu/TDT4900-Master-Thesis/README.md

                         The percentage of UNK tokens in a caption must be below this value in order to be included in the train set.
+  --cutoff-value CUTOFF_VALUE
+                        As a part of the pre-processing we will augment captions that are considered too long.
+This argument essentially sets the max length of a caption, excluding the startseq and endseq tokens.
+The default value is 16.
 ```
 ### 2. Resize the images
 ```